Johnson & Johnson profit beat fueled by strength in pharma business

-(Reuters) - Johnson & Johnson (JNJ.N) topped analysts’ estimates for quarterly profit and revenue on Tuesday, as strong demand for cancer drugs Zytiga and Darzalex more than made up for declining sales of blockbuster treatment Remicade.
+(Reuters) - Johnson & Johnson topped analysts’ estimates for quarterly profit and revenue on Tuesday, as strong demand for cancer drugs Zytiga and Darzalex more than made up for declining sales of blockbuster treatment Remicade.

 Shares of the U.S. healthcare giant, which also trimmed its full-year sales forecast, were volatile in premarket trading.
 After initially slipping, they recovered to trade marginally up at $125.80.